Sorry, you need to enable JavaScript to visit this website.

 The University of Malta’s Centre for Entrepreneurship & Business Incubation (CEBI) has been set up to put knowledge intensive entrepreneurship at the top of the University of Malta’s outreach agenda.
 Its aims are to promote the development of a knowledge-intensive, entrepreneurial culture in Malta, with the wider aim of fostering the socio-economic development of the Maltese Islands.
 The Centre is currently targeting knowledge intensive sectors such as science, technology, engineering and creative media at the University of Malta and in the wider Maltese context.

-The National Enterprise Support Awards, which are organised by the Commerce Department and the Enterprise Policy Directorate and Schemes within the Ministry for the Economy, Investment and Small Business, are intended to foster awareness of the importance of entrepreneurship.
-One of the award categories concerns ‘Responsible and Inclusive Entrepreneurship’ to recognise initiatives to promote entrepreneurship among under-represented or disadvantaged groups including people with disabilities, the unemployed, migrants and people from ethnic minority backgrounds.
+The National Enterprise Support Awards, which were organised by the Commerce Department and the Enterprise Policy Directorate and Schemes within the Ministry for the Economy, Investment and Small Business, intended to foster awareness of the importance of entrepreneurship.
+One of the award categories ‘Responsible and Inclusive Entrepreneurship’ recognised initiatives to promote entrepreneurship among under-represented or disadvantaged groups including people with disabilities, the unemployed, migrants and people from ethnic minority backgrounds.

-Since 2019, Aġenzija Żgħażagħ in collaboration with the Gozo Business Chamber, Gozo Regional Development Authority organise the Youth 4 Entrepreneurship.
-This programme invites Young people aged between 16 and 30 are invited to submit and present a business idea that is related to the island of Gozo focusing on sustainability.
+Since 2019, Aġenzija Żgħażagħ in collaboration with the Gozo Business Chamber and Gozo Regional Development Authority organise the Youth 4 Entrepreneurship.
+This programme invites young people aged between 16 and 30 to submit and present a business idea that is related to the island of Gozo focusing on sustainability.
 As part of this programme Aġenzija Żgħażagħ organises a number of training sessions that focus on entrepreneurship, planning and drafting a Proposal, budgeting, pitching ideas and public speaking.

 Networks and partnerships